Meet Our Ambassadors

 Kindergarten teacher in Saugus, CA

-A thinker, philosopher, debater, and educator interested in helping to develop 21st century thinkers best describes Lisa Highfill, an 18 year 5th grade teacher in Pleasanton, Ca. She has a passion for innovative learning strategies and actively works to share and collaborate with teachers, parents, and community members in order to improve the quality of education.
+A thinker, philosopher, debater, and educator interested in helping to develop 21st century thinkers best describes Lisa Highfill, a 5th grade teacher in Pleasanton, California.
+She has a passion for innovative learning strategies and actively works to share and collaborate with teachers, parents, and community members in order to improve the quality of education.
 Lisa has spent the past twelve years as a district mentor and staff developer for technology after completing her masters in Ed Tech leadership.
 Her specialty is combining reader and writer’s workshop with authentic integration of 21st century learning models and technology.
 She has presented at the California Reading Association conference, CUE, MacWorld, ISTE and the Merit program, sharing ideas to improve the way kids experience learning.
 Lisa is a Google Certified Teacher and a part of the inaugural group of YouTube Star Teachers.